-Muninn’s threat detection engine leverages large volumes of data from historical attacks to detect known threats, but it also uses your organization’s real-time data to build a sophisticated model of normal network behaviors.
-This approach to AI-based cyber security enables Muninn to identify and stop zero-day attack as well as previously identified threats.
+Muninn’s threat detection engine leverages data from known attacks to detect threats, but it also uses your organization’s real-time data to build a sophisticated model of regular network behaviors.
+This approach to AI-based cybersecurity enables Muninn to identify and stop zero-day attack as well as previously identified threats.

 Security teams are working harder than ever to regain control of their digital estate.
 Today’s cyberthreats are sophisticated, fast-moving, and devastating.
 With digital business infrastructure getting more complex, SOC teams cannot respond to attacks fast enough.
 Muninn uses unsupervised machine learning.
 This type of learning involves the use of unlabeled data, where the machine is given a dataset and must find patterns and relationships within this data on its own.
 This allows Muninn to instantly mount the most effective response to cyberthreats – buying your security team the time they need to catch up.

 Anomaly detection is a significant aspect of machine learning, and crucial in the field of cybersecurity to identify a potential threat or attack.
 There are several types of anomalies:

 Point Anomalies (ML1)

 Point anomalies are single instances of data that are too far off from the rest.
 These are the simplest type of anomaly and are the easiest to detect.
 For example, if the normal range of a certain data parameter is between 1 and 10, and suddenly a value of 100 is recorded, that is considered a point anomaly.